This tax year is a good time to start planning charitable giving.

-The tax benefit of charitable giving could vary substantially, depending on the techniques used and impact of potential tax reform.
-However, we’re able to analyze and compare the various methods of giving.
-This will assist in determining tax impact so you could capitalize on the tax benefit.
+The tax benefit of charitable giving could vary substantially, depending on the techniques used and the impacts of tax code changes.
+Below, we’ll analyze and compare two popular methods of giving.
+This will help you determine tax impact so you could capitalize on the tax benefit.

 The two most popular charitable giving vehicles are donor-advised funds (DAFs) and private foundations.

-DAFs allow you to gift cash, appreciated securities, and other appreciated assets to the charitable organization that runs the DAF (Schwab Charitable, Fidelity Charitable, and The Seattle Foundation, for example).
-That fund then gifts the value of your gifts, over a time period, to the charitable organization(s) you designated.
+DAFs let you gift cash, appreciated securities, and other appreciated assets to the charitable organization.
+The fund then gifts the value of your gifts, over a time period, to the charitable organizations you designate.

-DAFs can be useful if you want to make a contribution and need a current-year tax deduction but would like time to decide where you want the money to go.
-You can make a gift now, and the DAF can hold the assets until you’re ready to have them distributed to a charity.
-(However, most DAFs do have a time limit as to how long they’ll let you go without making a charitable distribution.)
+DAFs can be useful if you want to make a contribution, and need a current-year tax deduction, but you’d like time to decide where the money will go.
+You can make a gift now, and the DAF holds the assets until you’re ready to distribute to a charity.

 A private foundation is a not-for-profit organization generally created by a single, primary donation from an individual or a business whose funds programs are managed by its trustees or directors.

 There are some important differences between DAFs and private foundations.
-The rules are complex and outcomes can vary, but below are some of the typical differences.
-Your advisors can help you determine which will best achieve the impact you wish to have.
+The rules are complex and outcomes can vary, but the table below shows typical differences.

 We’re Here to Help